-Per SHU policy all faculty, staff, and students are required to complete the Protecting Youth Training Course.
-Training is offered online, and instructions are provided in the FNP DNP Clinical Requirements Blackboard (BB) Organization.
-Upon completion of training student will receive certificate of completion.
-Student's must upload their certificate of completion with their full name on it to their Health Account.
+Per SHU policy all faculty, staff, & students are required to complete the Protecting Youth Training Course.
+Training is offered online & instructions are provided in the FNP DNP Online Clinical Requirements blackboard organization.
+Upon completion of the training the student will receive a certificate of completion.
+Students must upload their certificate with their full name on the certificate to their Health Account.